petermchale/trfermikit/README.md

 ## Usage

-Assuming that the path to this directory is
-`${root}`, usage is:
+Assuming that the path to this directory of your filesystem is `${root}`, usage is:

 ```